billhu0/billhu-hexo-blog/source/_posts/15_brew_ustc.md

 export HOMEBREW_CORE_GIT_REMOTE="https://mirrors.ustc.edu.cn/homebrew-core.git"
 export HOMEBREW_BOTTLE_DOMAIN="https://mirrors.ustc.edu.cn/homebrew-bottles"
 ```

-For instance, if you use bash, add to the `~/.bashrc` file.
-If you use 'zsh' and 'oh-my-zsh', add to `~/.zshrc` file.

 Then run the homebrew install script.
 (If you have already installed and only needs to change the source, just skip the following line)